refinery-platform/galaxy-tools/region-motif-compare/README.md

 1. **region_motif_intersect.r** (1 bed -> 1 tsv):
 Takes one bed file of regions as input.
 Then it calculates the number of intersections of the regions and the motifs. region_motifs_intersect.r outputs a tab separated values (tsv) file of motif names and intersection counts.
+**Important Note** region_motif_intersect.r makes no assumptions about the nature of the input regions.
+For example, if overlapping regions are inputted, motifs that intersect the overlap will be double counted.
+Thus, it is recommended that regions be merged before using this tool, using the merge tool in the Galaxy toolshed.

 2. **region_motif_compare.r** (2 tsv -> 2 tsv & 1 png):
 Takes as input two tsv files of motifs / regions intersection